-Figure 3 illustrates the result of applying the semi-automated segmentation algorithm to an example dataset from the dynamic MRI sequence.
-The tibia (orange) and femur (blue) masks are overlaid on the original MRI image, showing how the algorithm identifies and outlines the bone boundaries.
+Figure 3 illustrates the result of applying the semi-automated segmentation algorithm to an example dynamic MRI dataset.
+The tibia and femur masks are overlaid on the original MRI image, showing how the algorithm identifies and outlines the bone boundaries.
 This segmentation provides the basis for tracking bone movement and calculating kinematic parameters throughout the flexion-extension cycle

 Figure 4 presents a comparison of kinematic parameters derived from manual and semi-automated segmentation for an exemplary dataset during a knee flexion-extension cycle.
 The left panel shows the angle between the long axes of tibia and femur plotted against flexion cycle percentage.
 Both methods exhibit the characteristic V-shaped pattern, with the angle decreasing as the knee extends (from -100% to 0%) and increasing as it flexes again (from 0% to +100%).
 Notably, the semi-automated method (blue) demonstrates a smoother trajectory compared to the manual method (orange).